 Who Was Jane Austen?

-Over the span of her life, Jane would become especially close to her father and older sister, Cassandra.
+Over the span of her life, Austen would become especially close to her father and older sister, Cassandra.
 Indeed, she and Cassandra would one day collaborate on a published work.

-In order to acquire a more formal education, Jane and Cassandra were sent to boarding schools during Jane's pre-adolescence.
-During this time, Jane and her sister caught typhus, with Jane nearly succumbing to the illness.
+To acquire a more formal education, Austen and Cassandra were sent to boarding schools during Austen's pre-adolescence.
+During this time, Austen and her sister caught typhus, with Austen nearly succumbing to the illness.
 After a short period of formal education cut short by financial constraints, they returned home and lived with the family from that time forward.

 While Austen received some accolades for her works while still alive, with her first three novels garnering critical attention and increasing financial reward, it was not until after her death that her brother Henry revealed to the public that she was an author.